kubernetes/enhancements/keps/sig-node/5823-pod-level-checkpoint-restore/README.md

 type PodCheckpointContainerStatus struct {
 	// name of the checkpointed container.
 	Name string `json:"name"`
-	// image the container was running at checkpoint time.
-	Image string `json:"image"`
 }

 // CheckpointSource describes where a checkpoint's data is stored.
 It is a